crespire/ruby_mastermind/README.md

 The default rules are shown before the game begins, but you can also change the parameters if you so desire.

+The source code is available on GitHub at https://github.com/crespire/mastermind

 Play it online at https://replit.com/@crespire/Ruby-Mastermind

 # TODO